A theoretical and empirical study of new adaptive algorithms with additional momentum steps and shifted updates for

 We end the present section with a remark concerning the convergence of the adaptive algorithm \eqref{AlgDescription_Sutskever_AAMMSU}. \begin{remark} In the \texttt{PyTorch} formulation, namely the Sutskever form \eqref{AlgDescription_Sutskever_AAMMSU} of our AMSGrad-type algorithms, we have considered the main iteration to be $\vb z_{n}^S$, which actually represents $\vb z_n$ of \eqref{AdaptiveAcceleratedMomentumMethodShiftedUpdates}.
-This resonates with the results from Theorem \eqref{Theorem_AsymptoticBehavior} where the rate of convergence for \eqref{AdaptiveAcceleratedMomentumMethodShiftedUpdates} is given for the squared norm of the gradient of the objective function in the shifted updates $\vb z_n = \vb z_n^S$. \end{remark}
+This is consistent with the findings from the Theorem \eqref{Theorem_AsymptoticBehavior} where the rate of convergence for \eqref{AdaptiveAcceleratedMomentumMethodShiftedUpdates} is given for the squared norm of the gradient of the objective function in the shifted updates $\vb z_n = \vb z_n^S$. \end{remark}